-Three Sunday mornings (November 3, “Seeking refugee”; November 17, “Welcoming strangers,” and November 24, “Becoming and intercultural church”) will relate the book to biblical passages and to our work as a community of love, learning, justice, and hospitality.
+Three Sunday mornings (November 3, “Seeking refugee”; November 17, “Welcoming strangers,” and November 24, “Becoming and intercultural church”) related the book to biblical passages and to our work as a community of love, learning, justice, and hospitality.

 Focus: Chapters 1 to 10, pages 13-123